Do Radio Waves Travel At The Speed Of Light

 • λ is the wavelength of the wave (in meters)

 This equation shows that the speed of light is constant for all electromagnetic waves in a vacuum.
-Therefore, if the frequency of a radio wave increases, its wavelength must decrease proportionally to maintain the same speed.
+Which means, if the frequency of a radio wave increases, its wavelength must decrease proportionally to maintain the same speed.

 Trends and Latest Developments